Explore Midtown Manhattan Real Estate and Lifestyle

 What is considered Midtown Manhattan?

-Midtown Manhattan is generally defined as the area from 34th Street to 59th Street, between the Hudson River to the west and the East River to the east.
-It includes sub-neighborhoods like Murray Hill, Kips Bay, Turtle Bay, Sutton Place, Hell's Kitchen, Midtown East, and the area around 57th Street known as Billionaire's Row.
-It is home to major landmarks including the Empire State Building, Rockefeller Center, Grand Central Terminal, and the Theater District.
-ZIP codes in Midtown range from 10016 to 10036.
+Midtown Manhattan is bounded by 34th Street to the south, 59th Street to the north, the Hudson River to the west, and the East River to the east.
+It includes Murray Hill, Turtle Bay, Sutton Place, Hell's Kitchen, Midtown East, Midtown West, and Billionaire's Row.

 How many people live in Midtown Manhattan?